malmgrenola/square-circles/README.md

 ## Description

 This is the main website for Square Circles Holiday Park.
+A facility hosting guests who needs a place to stay.

 It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential campers and team members.

 ![Screenshot image](wireframes/screenshot.png)